deenaariff/Nirmata-Port-Conversion-Script/README.md

 # Usage

-Add this script to your Dockerfile, to enable the script to be called by the run command in the Nirmata Application Bluepring.
+Add this script to your Dockerfile to enable the script to be called by the run command in the Nirmata Application Bluepring.